Self-absorbed people don’t usually think they’re doing anything wrong.

 19. They expect praise for basic decency.

 Doing the bare minimum often warrants celebration in the mind of a self-absorbed person.
 They might expect lavish praise for simple acts of kindness or basic responsibilities.
-This expectation of applause for everyday decency can be off-putting and make people less inclined to offer genuine appreciation when it’s truly deserved.
+The expectation of applause for everyday decency can be off-putting and make people less inclined to offer genuine appreciation when it’s truly deserved.